privacytrustlab/ml_privacy_meter/README.md

 ![ML Privacy Meter Diagram](images/ml-privacy-meter.png)

-The tool is designed and developed at NUS Data Privacy and Trustworthy Machine Learning Lab, by (alphabetical order): Mihir Harshavardhan Khandekar, Milad Nasr, Shadab Shaikh, and Reza Shokri.

 # Privacy Risks of Machine Learning Models

 Machine learning models encode information about the datasets on which they are trained.
 The encoded information is supposed to reflect the general patterns underlying the population data.
 However, it is commonly observed that these models memorize specific information about some members of their training data.
 This is reflected in the predictions of a model, which exhibit a different behavior on training data versus test data, and in the model's parameters which store statistically correlated information about specific data points in their training set.
 Models with high generalization gap as well as the models with high capacity (such as deep neural networks) are more susceptible to memorizing data points from their training set.